-The meetings are run by facilitator Sasha Padziarei each month to discuss a book translated into English and available in the UK.
+The Reading Groups are run each month by facilitator Sasha Padziarei, with Lianna Akopova co-facilitating the Russian-language group, to discuss a book available in the UK in the language of the group.
 We bring our unique perspectives to the meetings and question what we know and what we can learn about ourselves and about each other.
 The meetings take two hours with a break in the middle.

-At our meeting we tend to explore narratives from the voices less heard, historical events witnessed from minorised perspectives, authors whose paths lead through oppression, censorship and punishment such as emigre writers, women, displaced peoples, and those whose native lands were claimed by the Russian Empire, the Soviet Union and post-Soviet Russia.
+At our meetings we tend to explore narratives from the voices less heard, historical events witnessed from minorised perspectives, authors whose paths lead through oppression, censorship and resistance such as emigre writers, women, displaced peoples, and those whose native lands were claimed by the Russian Empire, the Soviet Union and post-Soviet Russia.

 Everyone can suggest titles by submitting a short form, providing a title, the name of its author, and why it is interesting to discuss this book.
 Readers get a 20% discount in our bookshop on titles that we are currently reading.

-The meeting of the in-person group takes place on the first Friday of the month at 4–6pm at Pushkin House; the online group meets on the third Friday of the month at 4–6pm UK time on Zoom.
-To sign up check the events page on our website.
+The in-person English-language group takes place on the first Friday of the month from 4–6pm at Pushkin House; the online group meets on the third Friday of the month from 4–6pm UK time on Zoom; the Russian-language group takes place in person on the last Friday of the month from 4–6pm at Pushkin House.
+To sign up, check the events page on our website.
 You can email any questions or feedback to the facilitators at reading.group@pushkinghouse.org.uk, which we check at least once a week.

 Help us safeguard our independence and sustain our programmes by becoming a Friend of Pushkin House or making a one-off donation.
 Your support will make a difference